 Winthrop Paul Rockefeller Distinguished Lecture Series

-In 2015, the USMM introduced the Winthrop Paul Rockefeller Distinguished Lecture Series featuring the late Supreme Court Associate Justice Antonin Scalia.
-Over 1500 people attended the lecture, include over 700 secondary students from area schools.
-Students who attended were invited to submit questions for Scalia, and the top three were invited to have lunch with him and ask their questions at the beginning of the question and answer session.
+In 2015, the USMM introduced the Winthrop Paul Rockefeller Distinguished Lecture Series, featuring the late Supreme Court Associate Justice Antonin Scalia.
+Over 1500 people attended the lecture, including over 700 secondary students from area schools.
+Students who attended were invited to submit questions for Justice Scalia, and the top three were invited to have lunch with him and ask their questions at the beginning of the question and answer session.
 The second lecture of the series was held in 2017, and featured U.S. Representative Trey Gowdy.
-Plans are now underway to bring a third speaker to the area in 2018.
+Over 1200 people attended Congressman Gowdy’s presentation, including over 400 area students.

 National History Day